aa830/aa830/README.md

 - 👋 Hi, I’m @aa830
-- 👀 I’m interested in flight simulators
+- 👀 I’m interested in... sleeping.
-- 🌱 I’m currently learning how to exist
+- 🌱 I’m currently learning how to climb the approaching mountain that is IBDP.
-- 💞️ I’m currently working on my High School Computer Science project
+- 💞️ I’m currently working on my High School Computer Science project(s), and my upcoming Personal Project (idk what to do tho)
 - 📫 How to reach me: aarvd2030@gmail.com

 (P.S I'm usually not very active)